Local food terms

 Piloncillo - Cane juice boiled until it solidifies, ending up sort of like brown sugar

-Plátano Macho - Plantain (although the distinction from dessert bananas is cultural, not biological)
+Plátano Macho - Plantain (although the distinction from dessert bananas is really cultural, not biological)

 Pozole (or Posole) - Stew of pork with hominy